ISAITB/docs-tdl/source/testsuite/index.rst

 this ordering applies to actors defined in the specification, not special-purpose actor lifelines that could signify the test bed or the user.
 Finally, note that any setting that is made for an actor at test suite level is considered as a default and can be overridden at test case level (see :ref:`test-case-actors`).

-Actors used in test suites may need to have configuration properties related to them that have meaning for the given specification or that are required to run test cases.
-Examples of such configuration properties could be a Member State country code, an IP address or a certificate used to produce and verify signatures
+Besides defining the roles of parties in a specification, actors can also have **configuration properties**.
+The purpose of these properties is to record information about a system under test (SUT) that are specific to conformance statements for this actor.
+They are the most fine-grained level of configuration you can use, complementing configuration at :ref:`domain <test-case-expressions-domain>`, :ref:`organisation <test-case-expressions-organisation>` and :ref:`system <test-case-expressions-system>` levels.
+Actor-level configuration is most appropriate for information that, considering the same system, differs depending on the selected specification actor.
+An example of this would be an endpoint address for a "receiver" actor to expect incoming messages, that would not be needed for a "sender" actor.

-(i.e. these can be simple values or complete files).
-For an actor as a system under test (SUT), these are properties that would need to be provided before executing a test case.
+Similar to :ref:`other types of configuration <test-case-configuration>`, any **required properties** for an actor corresponding to the system under test (SUT) must be provided before executing tests.
+In addition, properties that are set to be **included in tests** will be added to the session's context and made available for use in :ref:`expressions <test-case-expressions>` during test execution.

 .. index:: endpoint (Test suite actor)
 .. index:: name (Test suite actor endpoint)
 .. index:: desc (Test suite actor endpoint)
 .. index:: config (Test suite actor endpoint)

-Such actor configuration is captured in configuration sets named "endpoints" with each one defining key-value pair configuration properties named
+Actor configuration is captured in configuration sets named "endpoints" with each one defining key-value pair configuration properties named
 "parameters".
 In terms of their XML representation, an endpoint is defined using the ``endpoint`` element as follows:

 .. csv-table::